Dungeons-of-Kathallion/Bane-Of-Wargs/README.md

 ## Contributing

-All contributions like PR, issues that can go from bug reporting or feature request are all welcome!\n Just check the [CONTRIBUTING](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/.github/CONTRIBUTING.md) guidelines.
+All contributions like PR, issues that can go from bug reporting or feature request are all welcome!
+Just check the [CONTRIBUTING](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/.github/CONTRIBUTING.md) guidelines.

 ## Progress